Tim Schmit works at the Advanced Satellite Products

 satellite data into meteorological/environmental information and has a lead role

 in some of the science applications for GOES-R. Tim has extensive experience

-with data and deriving products from the current GOES imager and sounder data.
+with data and deriving products from the legacy GOES imager and sounder data.

 Tim's interest on GOES-R is truly end-to-end, from the instruments, downlink,

 generation, validations and applications.
 Tim had a lead role in the band selection